Charging the Best Car To Buy nominees: A drama in three acts

 We quickly came to grips with the set of nuanced barriers that each of these vehicles had.
 Luckily they both had excellent range meters—meters that in the case of the E-Tron seemed fluid and slightly pessimistic (a good thing in an EV) and in the case of the Niro EV tended to make minor adjustments in steps but seemed entirely predictable.

 In testing, keeping the E-Tron’s big 95-kwh battery filled proved to be the biggest hurdle in this situation, as its included mobile charger was only charging at a rate of about 16 hours for a full charge.
-We found out later that it had been running in its reduced 20-amp mode, and holding a side button down for several seconds would have enabled the full 40 amps.
+And in what shaped up to be a case of user error, we found out later that it had been running in its reduced 20-amp mode, and holding a side button down for several seconds would have enabled the full 40 amps.

 2019 Kia Niro EV